michiel/docker-compose-splunk-fluentbit/README.md

-# docker-compose image for Splunk + fluent-bit
+# docker-compose for Splunk + fluent-bit

 This docker-compose image uses,